-Millions of people around the world have eyesight problems which compel them to seek ophthalmic intervention, mostly using glasses or contact lenses for sight correction.
+Millions of people around the world have eyesight problems that compel them to seek ophthalmic intervention, mostly using glasses or contact lenses for sight correction.
 In most of the conventional approaches for correcting eyesight, global parameters of eye refraction are the most preferred approach.
 However, the advent of technology has seen the introduction of laser technologies that allow for better corrections that would not have been possible with glasses or contact lenses.

 Tracey iTrace Wavefront Aberrometer is one such technology that uses a laser to finely reshape the cornea with the use of a variety of points depending on the exact desired results.
 The use of this aberrometer is one of the laser-based vision correction approaches where very accurate local parameter information of the eye is necessary for attaining very high visual acuity during the correction.

 About Tracey iTrace

 The Tracey iTrace is a wavefront aberrometer designed by Tracey Technology.
 The device uses a single beam refractometer based on the retina for tracing and measuring the distribution of the eye refraction.
 The operation of the iTrace may sound technical, but it operates on a very simple premise.
 The equipment uses a low power infrared laser beam.

 Tracey iTrace Key Features:

 - Ray Tracing technology for highly accurate wavefront and refractive analysis

 - Binocular and Monocular open field fixation eliminates patient accommodation

 - A Retinal Spot Diagram (RSD) provides a graphical image of patients’ total refraction, aberrations, and Point Spread Function (PSF)

 Very compact design with lots of features